molsonkiko/JsonToolsNppPlugin/README.md

 ## Requirements

-The algorithms in this package are derived from [my standalone .NET 6.0 Json-Tools app](https://github.com/molsonkiko/JSON-Tools).
+The algorithms in this package are derived from [my standalone .NET 6.0 JsonToolsNppPlugin app](https://github.com/molsonkiko/JsonToolsNppPlugin).
 That app is perfectly functional and indeed more performant than this plugin, but you can't run it on your computer without the .NET 6.0 runtime installed.